christiangallego/Top-Spots-San-Diego/README.md

 ## Project Requirements

-Given a JSON file and npm modules:
+Given a JSON file and the npm modules:

 * Create index.html and main.js structure
 * Create an HTML table with headers